nicksen782/featureLoader/README.md

   - Libraries and polyfills do not have to be all loaded at program start.
 Some may not be required until later.
 An example of this would be JSZip and FileSaver.
 These libraries can be used to create and download a .zip file.
 However, the user may not use this feature of your application every time.
 With Feature Loader, you can load a library or several at the point it is needed.
   - Additionally, Feature Loader is smart enough to not load the same polyfill or library again if it has already been loaded.

+# What is the earliest version of Internet Explorer that is supported?
+Internet Explorer support starts at version 10.

 ### Methods
 - Feature Loader has three main ways of getting the libraries/polyfills installed.
 The first is downloading the individual files one at a time (sequentially.)
 This method requires only Javascript and will result in one file download per requested feature.